austinhjones3/periodic-tables/README.md

 # Austin Jones' Periodic Tables Final Capstone

 Thank you for viewing this repo.
 This is my final project for Thinkful's Engineering Immersion program.
-<br>Due to problems with Vercel, this project is not yet deployed.
+The PERN stack is used in this application, including but not limited to: PostgreSQL, Express.js, React.js, Node.js, and Knex.js.
 <br><br>

 # API Documentation